the-pudding/pop-love-songs/src/data/gpt-prompt.md

 "Uncategorized Love Song": clearly a love song, but does not fit well with any of the definitions

-"NA": song is not a love song at all
+"NA": song is not a love song at all.
+This would include any non-love song, but also instrumentals, for example.

 Here's an example input: